csexton/bai_si_bu_jie/_posts/2009-05-25-henrys-problem.markdown

 I have tried scolding the cat while I turn him around, no workie.
 So I need to explore possible strategies for preventing this behavior.
 Here is what I have come up with:

-<ul><li> Keep a ball point pen around to insert into the nearest orafice when he presents.
+ \*  Keep a ball point pen around to insert into the nearest orafice when he presents.
 I cannot imagine the behavior will persist if there is any probing done on a regualr basis.
-I have ruled this option out, as I would never be able to look Henry in the eye again.</li></ul>
+I have ruled this option out, as I would never be able to look Henry in the eye again.

 OK, so that is the only option I have come up with so far.
 If anyone has an suggestions please let me know.